Combinatorial Markov chains on linear extensions: Introduction

 \section{Introduction}

-Sch\"utzenberger~\cite{schuetzenberger.1963} introduced the notion of evacuation and promotion on the set of linear extensions of a finite poset $P$ of size $n$.
+Sch\"utzenberger~\cite{schuetzenberger.1972} introduced the notion of evacuation and promotion on the set of linear extensions of a finite poset $P$ of size $n$.
 This generalizes promotion on standard Young tableaux defined in terms of jeu-de-taquin moves.
 Haiman~\cite{haiman.1992} as well as Malvenuto and Reutenauer~\cite{malvenuto_reutenauer.1994} simplified Sch\"utzenberger's approach by expressing the promotion operator $\partial$ in terms of more fundamental operators $\tau_i$ ($1\le i<n$), which either act as the identity or as a simple transposition.
 A beautiful survey on this subject was written by Stanley~\cite{stanprom}.

 In this paper, we consider a slight generalization of the promotion operator defined as $\partial_i = \tau_i \tau_{i+1} \cdots \tau_{n-1}$ for $1\le i\le n$ with $\partial_1=\partial$ being the original promotion operator.
 Since the operators $\partial_i$ act on the set of all linear extensions of $P$, denoted $\mathcal{L}(P)$, this gives rise to a graph whose vertices are the linear extensions and edges are labeled by the action of $\partial_i$.
-We show that this graph is strongly connected.
+We show that this graph is strongly connected (see Proposition~\ref{proposition.strongly_connected}).
 As a result we obtain two irreducible Markov chains on $\mathcal{L}(P)$ by assigning weights to the edges in two different ways.
-In one case, the stationary state is uniform, that is, every linear extension is equally likely to occur.
-In the other case, we obtain a nice product formula for the weights of the stationary distribution.
-In this paper, we also consider analogous Markov chains for the adjacent transposition operators $\tau_i$, and give a combinatorial formula for their stationary distributions.
+In one case, the stationary state is uniform, that is, every linear extension is equally likely to occur (see Theorem~\ref{theorem.uniform promotion}).
+In the other case, we obtain a nice product formula for the weights of the stationary distribution (see Theorem~\ref{theorem.promotion}).
+We also consider analogous Markov chains for the adjacent transposition operators $\tau_i$, and give a combinatorial formula for their stationary distributions (see Theorems~\ref{theorem.uniform transposition} and~\ref{theorem.transposition}).